 Angry and hostile people are poor communicators.
 Their efforts to communicate often hurt themselves and those around them.
 They frequently attribute their anger and abuse problems to the fact that they and the others important to them "just don't communicate very well" or "have communication problems."
-In fact, the reasons for their angry outbursts are not this simple, but their poor communication style can be both a contributor to and a result of their angry and abusive attitudes and behaviors.
+In fact, the reasons for their anger are not this simple, but their poor communication style can be both a contributor to and a result of their angry and abusive attitudes and behaviors.

 The most common type of poor communication comes in the form of becoming explosive and lashing out at others.
-Angry people tend to say whatever comes to mind, often arguing that being "brutally honest" is the best way to relate to others and to live their lives.
+Angry people tend to say whatever comes to mind, often arguing that being "brutally honest"" is the best way to relate to others and to live.
 They are not interested in being "polite" or "kind" and do not seem to care how their communication affects anyone else.
 The only people who really count in their minds are themselves.
-And then they react with surprise, indignation, and emotional pain when others distance and pull away from them, which is often the end result of this type of disrespectful behavior.
+And then they react with surprise, indignation, and emotional pain when others distance and pull away from them, which is often the end result of this type of behavior.

 However, although this is the most common problem identified with angry peoples' communication, it is not the only one.
 Angry people may also be hurtful in what they say to others by responding in sarcastic or indirect ways.
-They are able to communicate their angry feelings but others have great difficulty holding them accountable for what they are saying or engaging them in any sort of a constructive dialogue.
+They are able to communicate their angry feelings but others have great difficulty holding them accountable for what they are saying or engaging them in a constructive dialogue.

 Or they may "clam up," say nothing at all, and thus not respond directly to others even when they really need to do so.
-Often, this results in their carrying around the resentment and frustration that comes from "stuffing" their anger and the other feelings that they experience.

-This has the potential to set them up to respond in one of the two ways mentioned above at some later time.
+Often, this results in their carrying around the resentment and frustration that comes from "stuffing" their anger and the other feelings they experience.
+This has the potential to set them up to respond in one of the two ways mentioned above at a later time.
 This article discusses the three styles of communication most frequently used by angry people.
 It also discusses an alternative way to communicate which is absolutely necessary to learn if you are going to handle your anger more effectively in your daily living.
-This style is called being ASSERTIVE and involves being open, direct, and honest with the people around you in a way that is not hurtful to others or to you yourself.
-In order to become more assertive, you first need to identify what you think, feel, want, and need and then communicate this directly and respectfully to others.
-Learning to do this in your ongoing life is an important part of feeling good about yourself and decreasing the anger, negativity, hostility, and cynicism that you carry within you.
+This style is called being assertive and involves being open and honest with the people around you in a way that is not hurtful to others or you yourself.
+In order to do this, you first need to identify what you think, feel, and want and then communicate it directly and respectfully to others.
+Learning to do this in your ongoing life is an important part of feeling good about yourself and decreasing the anger that you carry within you.
 It can also build self-esteem and self-confidence and can increase the potential for you to be truly close to others.

-Many angry people think the purpose behind presenting an anger management workshop is to turn them into "wimps," so they will just keep their mouths shut and never speak up for themselves, even when they need to.
+Many angry people think the purpose behind presenting an anger management workshop is to turn them into "wimps," so they will keep their mouths shut and never speak up for themselves, even when they need to.
 Nothing could be farther from the truth!